 In consideration of the rights granted to Santen under the agreement, the Company received a one-time upfront fee of \$10.0 million.
 The license agreement provides for various types of payments, including the upfront payment, payment for various technical and regulatory support, payments for delivery of drug substance, reimbursement of certain development costs, milestone payments, and royalties on net product sales.
 The Company has identified multiple deliverables, which include at inception: (1) a license to patents, information and know-how related to TRC105, (2) technology transfer, (3) collaboration, including technical and regulatory support provided by the Company, (4) manufacturing and supply obligations, and (5) shared chemistry, manufacturing and controls (CMC) development activities.
 Deliverables 1 and 2 above were substantially delivered at the inception of the agreement, and deliverables 3 through 5 are expected to be delivered during the estimated 43-month period over which the Company will provide technical and regulatory support to Santen.
-At inception and through March 31, 2017, the Company has identified one single unit of accounting for all the deliverables under the agreement of biologic therapeutics, specifically TRC105, is a significant component of Santen's ability to utilize the license and knowhow related to TRC105.
+At inception and through June 30, 2017, the Company has identified one single unit of accounting for all the deliverables under the agreement since the delivered elements do not have standalone value.
+The Company's technical and regulatory expertise, including manufacturing and CMC activities, in the development of biologic therapeutics, specifically TRC105, is a significant component of Santen's ability to utilize the license and know-how related to TRC105.
 Given the early stage of development of TRC105 for ophthalmology, the Company is the only party capable of performing the level and type of technical and regulatory collaboration services required by Santen under the agreement.
 As a result, the Company has determined that the license, including the ability to sublicense, and know-how related to TRC105 do not have standalone value to a licensee.
-As such, the Company is recognizing revenue for the fixed or determinable collaboration on a straight-line basis over the estimated 43-month period over which it will deliver its technical and regulatory support.
+As such, the Company is recognizing revenue for the fixed or determinable collaboration consideration on a straigh